chevah/geck/content/sales.rst

 Sales message templates are used so that prospects are given consistent information.

-Please ask the Sales team for access to these templates.
+Please ask the Sales team for these templates.

 Product Demo